ClearNB/SAL-Info/README.md

 # SAL-Info
-Select, Answer, Lean!
+Select, Answer, Learn!
 A "IT" Security E-Learning Tool.